stashyman/MusicShare/README.md

 Problems to be addressed
 =====================

-1: Need to add the borrowed songs attibutes (time, plays).
+1: Need to implement the borrowed songs attibutes (time, plays).

-2: playlist (add songs from owned library to playlists, also check if borrowed and don't allow to play if so)

 3: library sorting setting (changing profile setting) (Ben is in the process of geting this to work)

 4.: library sorting (actually sorting the songs) (Ben is in the process of geting this to work)

-5.: being able to change the borrow length, and be either time in minutes or num plays (in profile seetings)

 7. Setting a queue for a borrowed song.